-Skip Flip-Flops & Wear Wedges
+Skip Flip-flops & Wear Wedges

-We can’t say we’re shocked to learn that flip-flops aren’t doing anything for your feet, but we didn’t realize how bad they could actually be.
+We can’t say we’re shocked to learn that flip-flops aren’t doing anything for our feet, but we didn’t realize how bad they can actually be.
 Per Dr. Cunha, wearing flip-flops for prolonged periods of time can affect both gait and posture, which can lead to stress on the foot and the rest of the body.
 A safer option is a wedge.
 Because it’s elevated, Dr. Cunha says, it puts the Achilles tendon in a more relaxed position, which slows down the progression of symptoms associated with arch collapse.